~rbdr/blog

 These commands will regenerate the static files.
 At that point you can preview your blog by serving the files on the static directory.

-If you need to make corrections use:
+If you need to make corrections to the latest entry, use:

 blog --update path/to/blog_post.gmi